rails/rails/guides/source/configuring.md

 * `config.action_view.raise_on_missing_translations` determines whether an
   error should be raised for missing translations.

+* `config.action_view.automatically_disable_submit_tag` determines whether
+  submit_tag should automatically disable on click, this defaults to true.

 ### Configuring Action Mailer

 There are a number of settings available on `config.action_mailer`: